-If you turn off the ignition or radio with a CD in the player, it will stay in the player.
-When you turn on the ignition or radio, the CD will start playing where it stopped if it was the last selected audio source.
+If you turn off the ignition or the radio with a CD in the player, it will stay in the player.
+When you turn on the ignition or the radio, the CD will start to play if it was the last selected audio source.